Overview

 Myrtle Beach Boardwalk

-The Myrtle Beach Skywheel is a highlight of the boardwalk, reaching nearly 200 feet into the air and offering panoramic views of Myrtle Beach.
-The Skywheel recently added sunrise flights where early birds are rewarded for their up-and-at-’em attitude with breathtaking views.
-Night owls will enjoy the nightly light show as the wheel illuminates the Boardwalk, often honoring a cause or even a gender reveal with its LED lights.
+The Myrtle Beach SkyWheel is a highlight for this destination, reaching nearly 200 feet into the air and offering panoramic views of Myrtle Beach from enclosed air-conditioned gondolas.
+The SkyWheel is the only ride located directly on the Myrtle Beach Boardwalk and offers occasional sunrise flights where early birds are rewarded for their up-and-at-’em attitude with breathtaking views of the Atlantic.
+Night owls will enjoy evening light shows as the wheel illuminates the Boardwalk, often honoring a holiday or even showcasing a gender reveal with its LED lights.

 Around the Boardwalk

-Visitors looking for a thrill can stop by Myrtle Beach Thrill Rides across from the Boardwalk on the Boulevard.
-Thrill Ride Park features the Myrtle Beach Slingshot, which launches riders up to 300 feet into the air at 100 mph; the Skyscraper, which spins riders 170 feet in the air at speeds up to 60 miles per hour; and the Air Strike, which spins riders up to 62 miles per hour.
+Myrtle Beach visitors looking for a thrill can stop by Free Fall Thrill Park across from the Boardwalk on the Boulevard.
+Free Fall Thrill Park features the Myrtle Beach Slingshot, which launches riders up to 300 feet into the air at 100 mph; the Skyscraper, which spins guests 170 feet in the air at speeds up to 60 miles per hour; and the Air Strike, which spins thrill seekers up to 62 miles per hour.

-Several Ripley’s attractions are located on Ocean Boulevard just across from the Boardwalk.
-The Believe It or Not Museum is a celebration of all things bizarre with tons of eye-popping exhibits and illusions.
-Ripley’s 5D Movie Theater and Ripley’s Haunted Adventure are also located on the Boulevard.
+Family-friendly Ripley’s attractions are located on Ocean Boulevard just across from the Boardwalk.
+The Believe It or Not Museum is a celebration of all things bizarre, with countless attention-catching exhibits and mind-boggling illusions.
+If you’re trying to avoid a downpour but still have a blast at the Boardwalk, Ripley’s Haunted Adventure is also conveniently located on North Ocean Boulevard.

 Places to Eat